Turkey says it won’t bow to US threat over its Syria plans

 Trump’s announcement threw the military situation in Syria into fresh chaos and injected deeper uncertainty into the region.

-U.S. involvement in Syria has been fraught with peril since it started in 2014 with the insertion of small numbers of special operations forces to recruit, train, arm and advise local fighters to combat the Islamic State.
-Trump entered the White House in 2017 intent on getting out of Syria, and even before the counter-IS military campaign reclaimed the last militant strongholds early this year, he declared victory and said troops would leave.
+U.S. involvement in Syria has been fraught with peril since it started in 2014 with the insertion of small numbers of special operations forces to recruit, train, arm and advise local fighters in combat against the Islamic State.
+Trump entered the White House in 2017 intent on getting out of Syria.
+Even before the counter-IS military campaign reclaimed the last militant strongholds early this year, he declared victory and said troops would leave.

-In recent weeks, the U.S. and Turkey had reached an apparent accommodation of Turkish concerns about the presence of Kurdish fighters, seen in Turkey as a threat.
-American and Turkish soldiers had been conducting joint patrols in a zone along the border.
-As part of that work, barriers designed to protect the Syrian Kurds were dismantled amid assurances that Turkey would not invade.
+Until the pull-back announcement, the U.S. and Turkey had been working on an accommodation aimed at resolving Ankara’s concerns.
+American and Turkish soldiers had been conducting joint patrols in a zone along the border, while Kurdish fighters dismantled fortifications amid assurances that Turkey would not invade.

-Fraser reported from Ankara, Turkey.
-Associated Press writer Albert Aji in Damascus, Syria, contributed to this report.